Siamul/CV2_project/README.md

 The final project report (contains both Charlie's and my results) can be found here: https://docs.google.com/document/d/1U4k5R0X0ijcY43Fd0yVzeveOgfMTpCDuaeY8Ao72bVU/

 Instructions on how to use the Dataloader:
+Use the implementation on masked_clutterized_dataloader.py as this works directly with labelme annotated images